powerseed/item-based-collaborative-filtering/handin/README.txt

 clustering.py: this is an implementation of using K-means for discretization

 The folder 'visualization' contain the result of test on different hyperparameter.
-The npy files in that folder are the saved version of a numpy matrix, which contain the test result.
+The npy files in that folder are the saved versions of a numpy matrix, which contain the test result.

-The folder 'test' contain some testing code we use to verify our model, you might need to move them to current diretory for working.
+The folder 'test' contain some testing code we use to verify our models, you might need to move them to current diretory for working.

-The folder R implementation contain the source could of generating hyperplane.
+The folder R implementation contain the source code of generating hyperplane.

 To follow the convention of models in python(like skilearn), our proposed models offer predict() and fit() function.